Portfolio Life: A Retirement Framework Built for Professionals & Executives

 -

-Most retirement coaches recommend starting the conversation three to five years before you plan to leave.
+We recommend starting the conversation three to five years before you plan to leave.
 Not to accelerate your exit, but to give yourself time to build the relationships, explore the options, and do the self-reflection that a well-designed Portfolio Life requires.
 The executives who struggle most are the ones who start on day one of retirement.

 -